bgamari/ghc-wiki-import/frisby2013-q1.md

 - Unapplied occurrences of f in BODY results in the creation of PAPs, which increases allocation.
 For example: `map f xs` becomes `map (poly_f a b c) xs`.
 Max had identified this issue earlier.
 - Abstracting over a known function might change a fast entry call in RHS to a slow entry call.
 For example, if CTX binds `a` to a lambda, that information is lost in the right-hand side of poly\_f.
 This can increase runtime.
 - Replacing a floated binder's occurrence (ie `f` becomes `poly_f a b c`) can add free variables to a thunk's closure, which increases allocation.
-- Floating a binding in which a let-no-escape binder occurs abstracts over the let-no-escape binder, rendering it a normal let!
+- Abstracting over a let-no-escape binder renders it a normal let, which increases allocation.

 #### Mitigating PAP Creation